tamir1776/turbo-ssh-ui/README.md

 # turbo-ssh-ui
-User interfac which gives users temporary credentials to servers
+User interface which gives users temporary credentials to servers